-Each of the Mayan cities that have been investigated, have contributed more or less information to the great puzzle of the Mayan civilization that is still being elaborated.
-In Calakmul 120 stelae were found, which have left a lot of information about this city and historical events.
+Each of the Mayan cities that have been investigated have contributed more or less information to the great puzzle of the Mayan civilization that is still being developed.
+In Calakmul 120 steles were found, which have left much information about this city and historical events.

 It goes without saying that the location in the middle of the jungle has preserved the place from looters.
 The pity is that the soft limestone used to make the stelae has been eaten by the elements: the rains and the sun have greatly worn the stelae drawings.

 What do the stelae?
 The Mayans made the stelae to commemorate important dates and events of power.
-There they wrote down with their writing and images what had happened, such as deaths of important warriors, victories over other cities, rises to power.
-Their stories told on the stones, the voices of power.
-Thanks to the stelae, the name and fragmentary trajectory of 18 kings of Calakmul have come to be known, such as "Coiled Serpent" (Uneh Chan, 579-611), "Yuknom the Great" (636-686) and "Jaguar Claw" (Yich'ak K'aak ', 686-698).
+There they wrote down with their writing and images what happened, such as the deaths of important warriors, victories over other cities, ascended to power.
+His stories told about the stones, the voices of power.
+Thanks to the stelae, the name and fragmentary trajectory of 18 kings of Calakmul have been known, such as “Coiled Serpent” (Uneh Chan, 579-611), “Yuknom the Great” (636-686) and “Jaguar's Claw” (Yich'ak K'aak ', 686-698).

-Calakmul has several famous stelae from the Mayan world.
-Some of them can be seen on the premises, others are in museums.
-One of them is Stela number 43: you can see it going up Structure II, the highest in Calakmul, on the left-hand side.
+CalakmuHe has several famous stelae from the Mayan world.
+Some can be seen in the enclosure, others are in museums.
+One of them is Stela number 43: you can see it by climbing Structure II, the highest in Calakmul, on the left-hand side.
 It still has the red colors, it is wonderful.
 It is one of the first stelae of the place, a fact that is known thanks to the dates written on the stelae.
-Oh, don't touch the stele and its red paint, in case it goes without saying.
+Oh, don't touch the stele and its red paint, if need be.

-In Calakmul there is also one of the last known stelae, with dates about 909 AD (the other is in Toniná, Chiapas).
+One of the last known stelae is also found in Calakmul, with dates about 909 AD (the other is in Toniná, Chiapas).
 After these dates, although the Mayan civilization continues until approximately 1527 AD, there is no further evidence of dated stelae.
 Yes there are glyphs and writing, but not in stelae as they developed in the Mayan cities.
-Personally, facing these historical wonders makes my skin tingle.
+Personally, facing these historical wonders makes my skin feel hot.